Schedule Free Consultation

 Contact the Experienced Personal Injury Lawyers at Danko Meredith

 We’ve been named one of the Best Law Firms in America by US News & World Report, and our award-winning lawyers are consistently listed among California’s elite.
-We care about you and will be by your side throughout the entirety of the legal process.
+We care about you and will be by your side throughout the whole legal process.
 No matter the complexity or size of the case, we’ll commit our full attention to all of our clients who deserve justice.
 For a free consultation, give us a call at (650) 453-3600 or complete our contact form today.